Check out what’s

 - Periodic inspections of the municipal storm drain system

 - Storm inlet construction and reconstruction both scheduled and emergency

 - Response to general storm sewer problems including point repairs

 - Necessary storm sewer improvements identified in the capital budget

 For More Information

-If you have any questions, regarding current year storm water management fees, please contact the Treasurer’s Office at 412-343-3405.
+If you have any questions about current year storm water management fees, please contact the Treasurer’s Office at (412) 343-3405.
 If you have any questions, regarding delinquent or liened storm water management fees, please contact Jordan Tax Service.

 In order to maintain municipal roads in a safe and clean condition, the public works department utilizes a variety of equipment to remove dirt, debris and leaves from nearly 100 miles of residential and business district streets and roadways.
 In the fall leaves are collected weekly, one day prior to regular refuse collection.